SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-04-06-kinect-for-windows-sdk-programming-guidea-review.markdown

 ![src=]()

-Overall I really enjoyed this book and it makes me want to pick up a device and actually start running with it, the samples / examples provide a really good base from where you can expand and put your own mark on the map.&nbsp; I struggled to come up with bad points about this book as it is well formed so they are really just nick picking at best (mild annoyances)&nbsp; as it was such a good read.
+Overall I really enjoyed this book and it makes me want to pick up a device and actually start running with it, the samples / examples provide a really good base from where you can expand and put your own mark on the map.
+I struggled to come up with bad points about this book as it is well formed so they are really just nick picking at best (mild annoyances)  as it was such a good read.

 If you want to learn the Kinect and how to make the most of it then this book is a really good start and one worth having on the shelf.